Getting Your Home Ready in 6 Easy Steps

 - Friendly visits from people they used to drink or get high with.

 - Things they used to do drugs ( straws, syringes, pill cutters, grinders, pipes ).

 6. Search for Local Fellowship Groups & Meetings: In rehab, your loved one was introduced to fellowship support groups and the value of attending a meeting.
-Exploring your area for local AA, CMA, HA, or NA support groups could demonstrate to your addicted love one that you are here to support them and that you know what they need in early recovery.
-Know that your loved one should be held accountable for finding the right sponsor and working their steps but you can encourage them to get involved in the sober community in your area the moment they return.
+Exploring your area for local AA, CMA, HA, or NA support groups could demonstrate to your addicted loved one that you are here to support them and know what they need in early recovery.
+Know that your loved one should be held accountable for finding the right sponsor and working their steps, but you can encourage them to get involved in the sober community in your area the moment they return.